Iran war narrative in Western media inverts documented chronology: U.S. and Israel struck first. Iranian retaliation became the story of aggression.

 Strait of Hormuz Coverage Erased the Bombardment Context

-The Strait of Hormuz carries approximately one-fifth of global petroleum supply, according to the U.S. Energy Information Administration.
-Coverage emphasized the economic vulnerability this transit point represents, positioning Iran as menacing global energy markets.
+The Strait of Hormuz carries approximately one-fifth of world oil in daily transit, according to the U.S. Energy Information Administration.
+Coverage emphasized the economic vulnerability this chokepoint represents, positioning Iran as menacing global energy markets.
 What the coverage systematically omitted was that Iran was defending a waterway adjacent to its territory while under active aerial attack.
 The economic stakes are real.
 The causal sequence was inverted.

 Framing Iran as the aggressor threatening global oil supply requires erasing the fact that Iran was bombed first.
 It requires treating Iranian restrictions on vessels from attacking nations as an unprovoked assault on international commerce rather than a documented response to a war being waged against Iranian territory.
 That erasure is not accidental.
 It is how the consent-manufacturing apparatus functions: isolate the retaliation, strip the context, reposition the target as the threat.